Shawne Merriman: Media appearances

+Merriman made a few appearances for Total Nonstop Action Wrestling (TNA): On April 20, 2024 at Rebellion, he initially showed support for Joe Hendry during his match against Rich Swann, but turned on the former by giving him a clothesline and allowed Swann to win the match.
+On April 17, 2025 at Unbreakable, Merriman did commentary during TNA X Division Champion Moose's open challenge.

 Other ventures

 In April 2014, Merriman appeared on the pre-show of WrestleMania XXX.
 Shortly after, it was reported on The JBL & Cole Show that Merriman had "joined the WWE family" and would report to the WWE Performance Center in Orlando, Florida.
 On August 27, reports surfaced indicating Merriman was no longer contracted to WWE.

 In January 2015, Japanese martial arts event GANRYUJIMA announced that they were negotiating with Merriman for him to be a fighter, but they were unable to reach an agreement.

 In 2017, Merriman partnered with NASCAR K&N Pro Series West driver and Naval officer Jesse Iwuji, serving as the owner of Iwuji's No. 36 car.
 The two met during a fashion show in Los Angeles promoting Merriman's new clothing line, "Lights Out"; Merriman, a longtime motorsports fan, agreed to join Iwuji's Patriot Motorsports Group team.

 In August 2018, Merriman signed with the World Bare Knuckle Fighting Federation to appear in a fight later that year.
 Merriman was expected to face Mike Bourke in the inaugural WBKFF event on November 9, 2018.
 According to the promotion's president Bas Rutten, Wyoming athletic commission had suspicions that Bourke's previous fight in Romania was fixed and – him being from the same management team as Merriman – the commission would not license him to fight.
 In addition, Merriman and WBKFF had contract pay dispute and after the promotion allegedly agreed to pay the contracted sum, Merriman's management team wouldn't agree.
 The promotion eventually refused to pay Merriman for not fighting, as his management demanded, leading Merriman to withdraw from the bout.

 In April 2019, Merriman announced that he is starting his own MMA promotion, Lights Out Xtreme Fighting, which is expected to have its inaugural event on May 11, 2019.